Part 4: Particular responsibilities of Council members

 D: Annual report and accounts

 The Council may, however, decide to delegate responsibility for specified matters to individual Members or Committees of the Council (such as the Audit or HR Committees).

 The main task of the Council is the determination, within the statutory framework, of the key policy objectives and targets of the Service, with the oversight of strategic planning.
 Such targets will cover areas such as the Service's financial performance; the efficiency and effectiveness of its operations; and the quality of the services which it provides.

 Members of the Council are responsible for providing Parliament (including its Select Committees) and the public with as full information as may be requested concerning the Service's policy decisions and actions.
 Members should ensure that they can demonstrate that Acas is using resources to good effect, with probity, and without grounds for criticism that public funds are being used for private, partisan or party political purposes.
-The Council and their staff should conduct all their dealings with the public in an open and responsible way, and ensure full compliance with Service First principles and the Code of Practice on Access to Government Information.
+The Council and their staff should conduct all their dealings with the public in an open and responsible way, in line with the requirements of the Freedom of Information Act .

 As part of its responsibilities for the stewardship of public funds the Council must ensure that it includes a full statement of the use of such resources in the Service's Annual Report and Accounts.
-Such accounts are to be prepared in accordance with the Accounts Direction issued by Ministers together with such other guidance as may be issued, from time to time, by the Department of Trade and Industry and H M Treasury.
+Such accounts are to be prepared in accordance with Trade Union and Labour Relations (Consolidation) Act 1992 together with such other guidance as may be issued, from time to time, by the parent Department and by H M Treasury.

 The Annual Report should provide a full description of the Service's activities; state the extent to which key strategic objectives and agreed financial objectives and other performance targets have been met; and list the names of the current Members of the Council.
 The Report should also provide details of remuneration of Council members and senior staff within the range of prescribed salary bands.

 The Council is required to have an Audit Committee.
-The current arrangement is for the Audit Committee to be chaired by a Member of Council, who preferably has experience of financial matters and to include three other Council members, representing the various groupings on Council, the Acas Accounting Officer the Director of Resources, who will take special responsibility for money (including value for money) and audit issues, and the Head of Finance and Estates.
-The responsibilities of the audit committee are set down in its Terms of Reference (see Appendix 2: Terms of reference of the Acas Council Audit committee)
+The current arrangement is for the Audit Committee to be chaired by a Member of Council, who preferably has experience of financial matters and to include three other Council members, representing the various groupings on Council.
+The Acas Accounting Officer, Director and Assistant Director of Finance, representatives of Internal and External Audit and the sponsoring Department will also normally attend Audit Committee.
+The responsibilities of the audit committee are set down in its Terms of Reference. (see Appendix 2: Terms of reference of the Acas Council Audit committee)